cybnity/foundation/implementations-line/systems/modules/dev-env/README.md

 Components allowing build and deployment of CYBNITY environment running onto Minikube technology stack installed.

 ### Prerequisites
-- Minikube container installed on a server or a workstation as unique cluster.
+- Minikube container installed on a server or a workstation as unique cluster

 ### Utility scripts
 Cluster sub-folder includes shell scripts that help to create Minikube cluster according to a computer used as centralized development server.